amyylin1/election_analysis/README.md

 ## 3. Election-Audit Summary:

-This script can be modified for national elections by changing the variable names.
+This script can be modified for national election by changing the variable names.
 Original code:

     # Create a county list and county votes dictionary